 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Use an effective form of birth control to keep from getting pregnant.
-You should not become pregnant while you are taking this medicine and for at least 1 month after stopping it.
-Also, men should use a condom during treatment with this medicine and for at least 90 days after treatment has been completed.
+Women must use an effective form of birth control to prevent pregnancy while they take this medicine and for at least 1 month after treatment ends.
+Men should use condoms during treatment and for at least 90 days after treatment ends.

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.

 - This medicine may make you confused, dizzy, or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.